nightconcept/boba-site/project/boba-learn.md

 Now it's your turn.
 Look for opportunities in your own code to refactor functions to return a `Result`.
 Use the `?` operator to clean up your error handling and make your code more robust and readable.

-## Chapter 14: Handling Absence: The Option Type
+## Handling Absence: The Option Type

 In many programming languages, the absence of a value is represented by `null`.
 While seemingly convenient, `null` is often called the "billion-dollar mistake" because it can lead to unexpected runtime errors...